Creating Custom Pandoc Writers in Lua

 The tables Writer.Block

-functions; they apply the right render function for an element of
+the right render function for an element of the respective type.

 Similarly, the functions Writer.Blocks